Adeniranridwan/Online-payment-frauds-detection/README.md

 The Online payment dataset contains highly imbalanced samples which constitute 0.00046% of fraudulent cases and 0.99954% of non fradulent cases.
 This problem leads to bias during training with the model giving more focus on the majority class.
 To deal with this, the Synthetic Minority Oversampling Technique (SMOTE) oversampling technique will be implemented.
 The SMOTE will help to generate synthetic samples which are added to the original dataset to increase the number of samples in the minority class.
 This will result in a balanced distribution between the classes.
 Therefore, the model will be able to train well without bias.
 **Model Building:** The datasets were trained on five ML models which are logistic regression, decision tree, random forest, naive Bayes, and support vector machine.
 This was done without prior application of the feature selection technique to check the performance of the models.
 The results in figure 4.19 show that Random Forest performed much better with 99.98% accuracy and 0.98 AUC while the naive bayes have the least performance with 97.17% accuracy and 0.83 AUC.

-• **	Model Evaluation:** Rigorously evaluate model performance using appropriate metrics.
+ **Model Evaluation:** Rigorously evaluate model performance using appropriate metrics.
 Through meticulous evaluation, select the most effective and precise predictive model.
-•	Interpretability: Unearth the influential factors that shape house prices.
+**Interpretability:** Unearth the influential factors that shape house prices.
 Interpret the model results to gain valuable insights into the dynamics of the real estate market.
-•	Business Impact: Translate model insights into actionable strategies that can transform Wazobia Real Estate's pricing tactics and enhance their competitive edge.
+**Business Impact:** Translate model insights into actionable strategies that can transform Wazobia Real Estate's pricing tactics and enhance their competitive edge.

-Installation
+**Installation**
 -	Run the Google Collaboratory

 **Findings and Limitations**